Since being elected as your community Independent in May 2022, I have worked tirelessly to ensure your concerns are represented in Parliament.

 - Re-introduced the Broadcasting Services Amendment (Healthy Kids Advertising) Bill 2024 in order to tackle disease and childhood obesity by reducing junk food marketing

-- Urged the government to increase the funding for public schools in NSW by increasing the Schooling Resource Standard, ensuring all schools receive fair and full funding
+- Urged the government to increase the funding for public schools in NSW by increasing the Schooling Resource Standard (SRS) - the Commonwealth agreed to provide an additional 5 per cent of the SRS to New South Wales in March

 - Supported the Universities Accord Bill 2024, a bill aimed at allowing more Australians to pursue their goals in university, as well as moving for an amendment to increase the support provided by it.